 Do you get it now?
 Heh.)

-You can visit the GitHub page for Crouton here,
+You can visit the GitHub page for Crouton here.

-or download Crouton directly here.
+Or you can easily download Crouton directly here.

 It’s strongly recommended that you check out the GitHub page as it contains some important instructions if you get lost, along with other lines of code you can use to modify your installation.
+You’ll have a lot of questions during installation, such as what version to install and what parameters to use.
+Reading the FAQ page will answer most of your troubleshooting getting the game to run.

 If you see multiple downloads on the GitHub page, the Linux version we’re going to be using is called “Xfce” After Crouton has been downloaded onto your Chromebook, the next step is to install it.